zestia/ember-async-tooltips/README.md

   classNames: ['custom-tooltipper'],

   referenceElement: computed(function() {
-    // Show tool tip on hovering over the table row, rather than the tooltipper itself. return this.element.parentNode.parentNode;
+    // Show the tooltip when hovering over the table row, rather than the tooltipper itself. return this.element.parentNode.parentNode;
   })
 });